5 Negative and Scary Things That Won't Happen in Blockchain

 Government: With rapid change and economic shifts, the government must become more transparent, efficient, cost-conscious, and real-time, resulting in a citizen-centric government.
 Various Blockchain use cases increase government service quality, protect citizens' property rights, and increase efficiency while increasing system transparency.

 Supply chain: A business can monitor its supply chain process from the raw material to the end delivery stage by identifying the production processes and components and then recording the information on the blockchain.
 Walmart, for example, uses blockchain to enable its staff to scan goods in the shop's application and track the goods' transition from the harvesting stage to the store floor.

 Interestingly, a previous issue with blockchain cryptocurrency, high-energy consumption, is gradually fading away in light of further development of the blockchain and use case in CO2 gas emission.

 It is safe to conclude that Blockchain technology has already grown beyond cryptocurrency, its present niche, and possesses more applications beyond those discussed here.

 Now that you are sure of some things that won't happen in blockchain and what is obtainable, I recommend you seize the opportunity to be part of the blockchain revolution.
 I understand utilizing new technology can be daunting, and coupled with many misconceptions about blockchain, one could steer away and miss out on the benefits.
 While blockchain has immense benefits, you should not blindly implement or invest in any opportunity without sufficient due diligence, research, and an excellent technical team to help build your desired blockchain-powered solution.

-Cezary is a growth-hacker focused on the future of technology.
-He believes that the positive impact of blockchain on software development is also reflected in marketing and sales.
+Cezary is a content freak focused on the future of technology.
+He believes that the positive impact of blockchain and AI on software development is also reflected in marketing and sales.
 Hater of schemes and classic corpo approaches.
-In his private life a musician, futurologist and graphic designer.
+In his private life a musician and futurologist.